coryfklein/multi/README.md

 # multi

-`multi` is a tool for git-grep'ing multiple repositories at once.
+`multi` is a tool for using `git grep` on multiple repositories at once.
 Often at work I have multiple repositories that are inter-related and I want to grep through all of them at once.
 This can now be done using `multi`.

 # Install